Halsey (singer): Health

-Halsey was diagnosed with endometriosis in 2016, and went public with it on Twitter.
+Halsey was diagnosed with endometriosis in 2016 and went public with it on Twitter.
 She attributes a miscarriage she suffered in 2015 to her endometriosis, originally stating in 2016 that it was due to her hectic touring schedule.
-Only hours after she realized she was having a miscarriage, she went on stage to perform during a tour, because she did not want to hurt her career by missing a performance.
+Only hours after she realized she was having a miscarriage, she went on stage to perform during a tour because she did not want to hurt her career by missing a performance.
 She chronicled her struggles with endometriosis on the talk show The Doctors in April 2018, where she revealed she was going to freeze her eggs.

 Also in 2018, Halsey spoke openly about her endometriosis and the pain it causes at the Blossom Ball, which is run by the Endometriosis Foundation of America.
 She said at the event, "Sometimes I'm bloated, I'm on an IV, I'm sick, I'm on medicine, and I'm backstage, terrified that I'm going to bleed through my clothes in the middle of my show."
-She told the event's attendees that she wanted to speak out about her condition, because the media often portrays her as having perfect physical health despite her health struggles.
+She told the event's attendees that she wanted to speak out about her condition because the media often portrays her as having perfect physical health despite her health struggles.
 In January 2017, she underwent surgery in an attempt to lessen the pain caused by the condition.
-She has not disclosed what type of surgery she underwent.
+She has not disclosed what type of surgery she had.

 Halsey is gluten intolerant.
 On August 14, 2019, she revealed on Twitter that she had quit smoking cigarettes after a decade.
 Halsey has been diagnosed with Ehlers–Danlos syndrome, Sjögren syndrome, mast cell activation syndrome, and POTS (postural orthostatic tachycardia syndrome).
+On June 5, 2024, Halsey disclosed her diagnoses of lupus and T cell disorder.